 I don’t have time, or interest if I’m honest, in researching companies.
-That is more effort than I am interested in sacrificing to the stock market gods.
+That is more effort than I’m interested in sacrificing to the stock market gods.
 Instead, I invest in large swaths of the market and hitch my investment ride to the gradual increase of the overall index.

 I don’t need to find a winner.
-I want the average growth of the market and with low expense ratios.
+I want the average growth of the market with it’s low expense ratios.

 As I grow in wisdom and wrinkles, it becomes easier to spend less.
-Even junk I bought years ago manages to hang around because I clean and repair, as needed.
+Even junk I bought years ago manages to hang around because I clean and repair it as needed.

 Eventually, something breaks or wears out, which is when I replace it with quality since odds are good I will have it for years, if not decades.